DLR-HR/fsar_applyluts/README.md

 applyLUT --luts=/data/23GABONX/FL07/PS02/TL01/GTC/GTC-LUT --in=/data/23GABONX/FL07/PS06/TL01/INF/INF-SR/coh_23gabonx0702_23gabonx0706_Lhh_tL01.tif --out=/data/23GABONX/FL07/PS02/TL01/GTC/GTC-IMG/cohgeo_23gabonx0702_23gabonx0706_Lhh_tL01.tif
 ```
 ![sr2geo example](/doc/applyluts_sr2geo.png?raw=true "Geocoded F-SAR L-band HH-pol amplitude (left) and geocoded repeat-pass coherence (right)")
+The example result above shows a small part of the geocoded L-band amplitude (`GTC/GTC-IMG/ampgeo_23gabonx0702_Lhh_tL01.tif`, on the left) and the corresponding geocoded interferometric coherence obtaind with `applyLUT` (`GTC/GTC-IMG/cohgeo_23gabonx0702_23gabonx0706_Lhh_tL01.tif`, on the right).
+The data were opened in QGis to obtain these images.

 It is important to note, that the inputs to `applyLUT` must match the original data **exactly**:
 - Slant-range input must have the same dimensions as the original SLCs (or amplitudes) in `RGI-SR`